What’s the Buzz

 Wrapping up

-Melatonin supplements can aid restful sleep, combat jet lag, and address sleep issues in night shift workers.
-While they are generally safe, there's no standardized melatonin dosage.
-Discuss with your doctor what is the safe amount for you.
+Taking melatonin supplements can aid restful sleep, combat jet lag, and address sleep issues in night shift workers.
+While they are generally safe, there are currently no FDA-approved uses and no standardized melatonin dosage.